zhenfeizhang/zhenfeizhang.github.io/groth16_wasm.md

 </table>
 </div>

-Prior to optimization, single-threaded performance was a major bottleneck: a single G1 MSM took 11 seconds, and Groth16 requires 4 G1 MSMs and 1 G2 MSM, resulting in over 60 seconds for proof generation.
+Prior to optimization, single-threaded performance was a major bottleneck: a single G1 `MSM` took 11 seconds, and Groth16 requires 4 G1 `MSM`s and 1 G2 `MSM`, resulting in over 60 seconds for proof generation.
 By leveraging multithreading across 16 cores, our optimized implementation achieves nearly a 16x speedup, dramatically reducing total proving time and making client-side Groth16 practical in the browser.

 ---
 <div style="overflow-x:auto; margin: 1.5rem 0;">